 These non-surgical or minimally invasive surgical treatments use your own blood, bone marrow or body fat, to promote natural healing in the painful joint after being injected.
 These biological procedures harness the beneficial effects of the anti-inflammatory mediators to stimulate repair of the body’s worn out tissues.
 They are normally done without general anaesthetic in an outpatient or day-case setting.

-Regenerative treatments may help with the following conditions:
+Biological treatments may help with the following conditions:

 - Arthritis and Osteoarthritis (recommended for all affected joints in the foot, ankle, shoulder, elbow, hip and knee)